Insular cortex: Connections

-The anterior part of the insula is subdivided by shallow sulci into three or four short gyri.
+The anterior part of the insula is shallow sulci divided into three or four short gyri.

 The anterior insula receives a direct projection from the basal part of the ventral medial nucleus of the thalamus and a particularly large input from the central nucleus of the amygdala.
 In addition, the anterior insula itself projects to the amygdala.

 One study on rhesus monkeys revealed widespread reciprocal connections between the insular cortex and almost all subnuclei of the amygdaloid complex.
 The posterior insula projects predominantly to the dorsal aspect of the lateral and to the central amygdaloid nuclei.
 In contrast, the anterior insula projects to the anterior amygdaloid area as well as the medial, the cortical, the accessory basal magnocellular, the medial basal, and the lateral amygdaloid nuclei.

 The posterior part of the insula is formed by a long gyrus.

 The posterior insula connects reciprocally with the secondary somatosensory cortex and receives input from spinothalamically activated ventral posterior lateral thalamic nuclei.
 It has also been shown that this region receives inputs from the ventromedial nucleus (posterior part) of the thalamus that are highly specialized to convey homeostatic information such as pain, temperature, itch, local oxygen status, and sensual touch.

 A human neuroimaging study using diffusion tensor imaging revealed that the anterior insula is interconnected to regions in the temporal and occipital lobe, opercular and orbitofrontal cortex, triangular and opercular parts of the inferior frontal gyrus.
 The same study revealed differences in the anatomical connection patterns between the left and right hemisphere.